Costume and Prop Building Basics

 Costuming/Propmaking for the Beginner

 Good advice to the first time costumer is to start small, learn some basic techniques, then advance into larger projects after you complete the first one.
-If you've never made a costume before, look for a project to take on that uses everyday clothing items in the costume, and needs a single prop/weapon that you have to custom create.
+If you've never made a costume before, look towards a costuming project that uses everyday clothing items in the costume, and needs a single prop/weapon that you have to custom create.
 Trying to take on a full body stormtrooper armor as your first costume project is daunting, it usually crushes the novice immediately.
 Start small, learn some basic techniques, then advance into a larger project after you complete the first one.

 Potential first time costumes (just to give you an idea)